 Spreadsheet Pros and Cons for Getting, Managing, and Using State Data

 Spreadsheets can be useful when working with certain calculations, manipulating data, or reviewing sources.
 They’re also “free”, easily accessible, and familiar.

 On the flip side, spreadsheets:

 - Can’t determine completeness of data, or if data has any tax relevance

 - Can be challenging to properly maintain—there is often a never-ending flow of data between tabs or other spreadsheets that’s difficult to follow or modify

-- Can have a hard-coded number hiding in a formula field
+- Can be prone to human error such as missing a hard-coded number hiding in a formula field

 Version control also poses problems when multiple users work in the same spreadsheet – all of which add up to a less-than-optimal strategy.